 Your Professor in Florence

 Me in the field with Grey the Mime, street clown straordinario, and in my old jewelry workshop on Via San Niccolò, c.
 2009

 Zachary T. Androus, PhD

 Hello!
 I’m Zachary, an anthropologist from the US.
-I’ve lived in Florence for the last twelve years, conducting research and teaching for various study abroad programs.
+I’ve lived in Florence since 2006, conducting research and teaching for various study abroad programs.
 After a lot of experience with different programs, as a professor and as an Academic Dean, as well as my own experience conducting long-term, in-depth research in Florence, I decided to start a special summer program for teaching ethnographic research methods.

 Unlike most other professors who lead summer field schools, I live permanently in the field site, rather than just coming over once a year.
 My depth of experience and intimate familiarity with the host society means that I can give you a richer, more fulfilling encounter with the actual realities of how urban ethnographic research is done.

 Because I was also trained as a goldsmith, a large part of my participant-observation in Florence has involved my working as a jeweler, so a large part of my research addresses Florence’s traditional artisans.
 Additionally, I am concerned with the intensification of tourism and its consequences for the city, and the persistent questions of identity that continue to dominate Italian society.
 Beyond Florence, my research addresses the intersection of nationalism and endangered language revitalization, sovereignty and independence movements, and political dimensions of sport locally and globally.
 You can keep up with my latest projects at my blog.